joazco/cordova-reactjs-unity/README.md

 ### Splashscreen

-Android need an xml at resources/splash.xml (see more)[https://developer.android.com/develop/ui/views/launch/splash-screen].
+Android need an xml at resources/splash.xml [see more](https://developer.android.com/develop/ui/views/launch/splash-screen).
 You can change background color at resources/colors.xml.

 ## Browser